 Due to paperwork issues back in the United States, Ashley had to return to the US in late 2007.
 Ashley remained in the US for the duration of the paper work being sorted out.
 While waiting for the paper work to resolve itself, Ashley trained for a US Multi-Engine Land Commercial Pilots Licence in Florida.

 Upon returning to Australia in 2009, Ashley was re-hired to take up his previous position as Flight Dispatcher and Flight Follower with Jetstar Airways in Melbourne.
 The Flight Dispatching and Flight Following position since expanded to include Airbus A320s, A321s and A330s.
 All flights across Australia and all international ETOPS and Non-ETOPS flights to New Zealand, Indonesia, Singapore, Bangkok, Vietnam, Japan, Fiji and Hawaii.
 Ashley worked as Flight Dispatcher until the position was outsourced to an overseas company in 2010.

-Ashley has completed the Certificate IV & Diploma of Advertising and the Advanced Diploma in Marketing & Communications at RMIT.
+Ashley completed the Certificate IV & Diploma of Advertising and the Advanced Diploma in Marketing & Communications at RMIT in 2017.